-Every RVer has their own way of RV trip planning.
+Every RVer has its own way of RV trip planning.
 These RV trip planning tips will make planning fast and easy.

 Here is my process for planning our routes and finding campgrounds.
 Hopefully, this will help as you jump into route planning mode.